 Last but not least, pomegranate seeds.
 Once you’ve removed them from the pith and put them in a container, they should last for about a week.

-If the mentioned periods aren’t quite long enough for your needs, you can always freeze pomegranate seeds.
+If the mentioned periods aren’t quite long enough for your needs, you can always freeze them.
+Here’s our guide on the topic titled “Can you freeze pomegranate seeds?“.

 |Pomegranate (whole)||1 – 2 weeks||1 – 2 months|